OpenInterpreter/01/README.md

 ```

 If you want to run local speech-to-text using Whisper, you must install Rust.
 Follow the instructions given [here](https://www.rust-lang.org/tools/install).

+## Customizations

+To customize the behavior of the system, edit the [system message, model, skills library path,](https://docs.openinterpreter.com/settings/all-settings) etc. in `i.py`.
+This file sets up an interpreter, and is powered by Open Interpreter.

 ## Ubuntu Dependencies